TheJoyfulProgrammer/QB64-Demos-by-Waltersmind/README.md

 # QB64-Demos-by-Waltersmind
-Here you will find demos I created in QB64.
+Here you will find some demos I created in QB64.